maartenbrakkee/rebanna/README.md

 ## About

 Ever thought about the correct name for a multi-layered-svgs-to-stacked-icons-from-a-webfont tool?
 I have, it's terrible, believe me.
 Therefore I just named it after a very special person who often makes me a stack of super fluffy banana pancakes :)

+Rebanna helps you creating a multicolored iconfont.
+Each layer can easily be styled with CSS.

 ## Contribution